apauley/hledger-flow/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Pull Request
-about: Make a Contribution
-title: ''
-labels: ''
-assignees: ''

----
+After reading the text below, please replace it with your own PR description.

-**Thank you for your contribution!**
+**Thank you for contributing to hledger-flow!**

 There are some helpful information in our [Contibutor's Guide](https://github.com/apauley/hledger-flow/blob/master/CONTRIBUTING.org)